Precipitation types: Convectional

 Convection occurs when the Earth's surface, especially within a conditionally unstable or moist atmosphere, becomes heated more than its surroundings and in turn leading to significant evapotranspiration.
 Convective rain and light precipitation are the result of large convective clouds, for example cumulonimbus or cumulus congestus clouds.
 In the initial stages of this precipitation, it generally falls as showers with a smaller area and a rapidly changing intensity.
-Convective precipitation falls over a certain area for a relatively short time, as convective clouds have limited vertical and horizontal extent and don't conserve much water.
+Convective precipitation falls over a certain area for a relatively short time, as convective clouds have limited vertical and horizontal extent and do not conserve much water.
 Most precipitation in the tropics appears to be convective; however, it has been suggested that stratiform and convective precipitation often both occur within the same complex of convection-generated cumulonimbus.

 Graupel and hail indicate convection when either or both are present at the surface.
 They are indicative that some form of precipitation forms and exists at the freezing level, a varying point in the atmosphere in which the temperature is 0°C. In mid-latitude regions, convective precipitation is often associated with cold fronts where it is often found behind the front, occasionally initiating a squall line.